Scrumplex/nixpkgs/maintainers/README.md

 Various utility scripts, which are mainly useful for nixpkgs maintainers, are available under `./scripts/`.
 See its [README](./scripts/README.md) for further information.

+# Guidelines for Committers

+When merging changes, care must be taken to reduce impact to the `master` branch.
+If a commit breaks evaluation in `master` it could make it into new PR branches and cause further breakage.

+One approach to avoid merging such problematic changes is to wait for successful Borg evaluation.

+## Breaking changes

+In general breaking changes to `master` and `staging` branches are permitted.
+Though restrictions might apply towards the end of a NixOS release cycle.
+This is to avoid large-scale breakages shortly before or during a Zero Hydra Failures (ZHF) campaign.
+These restrictions also intend to decrease the likelihood of a delayed NixOS release.

+These are some example changes and if they are considered a breaking change during a freeze period:

+- `foo: 1.2.3 -> 1.2.4` - Assuming this package follows semantic versioning and
+  none of its dependent packages fail to build because of this change, it can be safely merged.
+- `unmaintained-software: drop` - If this PR removes a leaf package or the removal doesn't otherwise break other packages, it can be merged.
+- `cool-tool: rename from fancy-tool` - As long as this PR replaces all references to the old attribute name with the new name, it can be merged.
+- `libpopular: 4.3.2 -> 5.0.0` - If this PR would trigger many rebuilds and/or
+  target `staging`, it should probably be delayed until after the freeze-period is over.
+If such a package bump has a very high priority, it should be brought up to release managers